CoLRev-Environment/colrev/docs/source/foundations/cep/cep003_search_sources.rst

 **load**

 - Transition from md_retrieved to md_imported
-- the `load` method can read different file formats and fix formatting errors specific to the search source
+- The `load` utilities can read different file formats and fix formatting errors specific to the search source
 - Original field names should be mapped in the SearchSource (not the load utility)

 .. list-table:: Load utilities